CBIIT/nci-webtools-dccps-cedcd/SOP.md

 # CEDCD Dev Startup

 Run the following commands in Terminal.
+Go to the desired folder for new project.

 Copy and paste with Ctrl + C and Ctrl + Shift + V.

 1)  Clone the git repository
     1.1.
 Navigate terminal to where you want to save the project and run the following command (If you are using Windows, git bash works fine)